shorebirdtech/docs/docs/status.md

 description: Status of the Shorebird project.
 ---

-## Beta
+## Stable

-Shorebird is currently available in open beta.
-Many customers are using it in production, but we are still working on some features and ironing out bugs.
+Shorebird is currently available to the general public and many customers are using it in production.

 We're working closely with our customers to ensure we're building things they want.
 We _want_ your feedback.
 We _want_ you to